Right Arrow

 Investing in comprehensive parking lot security generates measurable returns.

-• Lower shrink: Retailers implementing video AI systems often report lower shrinkage over time, as loitering and staging activities are disrupted (Source: Spot AI).
+• Lower shrink: retailers implementing video AI systems often report lower shrinkage over time, as loitering and staging activities are disrupted.

-• Insurance impact: Properties demonstrating forward-thinking security measures may be considered for lower insurance premiums, depending on the carrier and program (Source: AMAROK).
+• Insurance impact: properties demonstrating forward-thinking security measures may be considered for lower insurance premiums, depending on the carrier and program (Source: Thomaslawoffices).

 Vendor comparison: choosing the right solution